Rodney N. Powell: LGBTQ rights

 It was not until he received motivation from Susan Ford Wiltshire that Powell began to advocate for LGBTQ rights.
 He was soon introduced to Soulforce, an LGBTQ organization inspired by King's teachings.
 Renewed in his activism, Powell contacted his peers from the Civil Rights Movement for help.
 However, he was turned down by most.
-This caused turmoil for Powell feeling ostracized by the African-American community for his sexuality leading him to leave the NAACP.
+This caused turmoil for Powell, feeling ostracized by the African-American community for his sexuality leading him to leave the NAACP.
 In 2005 he helps Soulforce organize the Equality Ride which were modeled after the Freedom Rides.
-During these rides the traveled to various military and religious institutions that promoted anti-homosexual agendas.
+During these rides he traveled to various military and religious institutions that promoted anti-homosexual agendas.
 Powell was seen as a mentor among Soulforce members as Mel White, founder of Soulforce, recalled how Powell pushed them to see their actions to the end and would scold them if they took bail due to it decreasing the impact of their actions.
-Powell now serves on the board of directors for Faith in America, an LGBTQ organization that seeks to transform organizations that discriminate towards LGBTQ members on the basis of religion.
+Powell now serves on the board of directors for Faith in America, an LGBTQ organization that seeks to transform organizations that discriminate toward LGBTQ members on the basis of religion.

 Personal life

 Powell met Gloria Johnson, whom he married, at Meharry.
-They had three children with: April Powell-Willingham, Allison Powell, and Daniel Powell.
+They had three children: April Powell-Willingham, Allison Powell, and Daniel Powell.
 Later in their marriage, Powell came out as gay which his children accepted, but Johnson expressed trouble adjusting to this information.
 They divorced five years later in 1975.
 Afterwards, Powell left for Hawaii, so he could live as an openly gay man and was able to meet his current partner Bob Eddinger, a zoologist.
 He worked at John A. Burns School of Medicine.

 Powell continues to advocate for LGBTQ rights, but has taken a more relaxed role in his activism.
 Powell is now retired from medicine, living in Honolulu with Eddinger.